ashraf-s9s/clustercheck-iptables/README.md

 ```mysql
 mysql> GRANT PROCESS ON *.* TO 'mysqlchk_user'@'localhost' IDENTIFIED BY 'mysqlchk_password';
 ```
+** If you choose not to use the default user, you can use -u and -p or -e in the command line.
+Example in the Run section.

 3) Make sure iptables is running and ensure we setup the firewall rules for Galera services:
 ```bash